 These one bowl Easter Mini Egg Blondies are so cute, but easy to make!
 A simple blondie recipe with the addition of mini egg chocolate candies.
 Perfect for leftover Easter candy!

 These Easter blondies will be a hit with both adults and kids!
 And the recipe is made all in one bowl with no mixer needed, so it's perfect to get the kids involved.
-They soft, chewy, and buttery, but the crunch from the egg candy is such a fun addition!
+They are soft, chewy, and buttery, but the crunch from the egg candy is such a fun addition!

 - Unsalted Butter - you can use salted and use half the amount of salt.